variousauthors/the-valley/NEXTSTEPS.md

        - [ ] make sure HP going down works
        - [ ] make sure HP/XP going up by power of ten works
              (adjust XP and growth to test)
+ - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
+       [ ] this is noticeable now that we are drawing transparency
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
  - [ ] refactor! it's time to make the window draw DRY